 A few weeks ago, one of my new cycling BFFs said to me “if you can complete a century, you can do anything.
 And kid, you got 100 miles in you.”
-Perhaps I was flattered by The fact he realized how useful I am (I’m not), but that comment made a world of difference in my mental game tackling the California Classic century ride.
+Perhaps I was flattered by the fact he realized how youthful I am (I’m not), but that comment made a world of difference in my mental game tackling the California Classic century ride.

 I prepared like I would for any of my running events – set all my stuff out the night before, avoided looking too closely at any of the details of the route (team ignorance is bliss), and continued hydrating like a boss.
 I’m so thankful for friends to of done feats like this before who were sounding boards for my dumb questions: should I bring a small external battery for my phone (yes); should I play music out loud from my phone (don’t be that girl); and do people wear throwaway clothes at the start of bike races (no one knew that answer, but it did not seem to be a thing yesterday)

 I got up at 5:15, had my usual long run breakfast, got dressed and loaded up my bike and headed off to the start line.
 I’m thankful this event takes place at a minor-league ballpark, so the parking was easy and close to the start line.
 Also, a local bike shop had a pump you up station for which I am eternally grateful because I suck at that.